bersling/tsmean-amp/app/pages/articles/vs/common-concepts-among-component-centric-frameworks.md

 > "Directives are classes that add additional behavior to elements in your Angular applications.
 With Angular's built-in directives, you can manage forms, lists, styles, and what users see.
 The different types of Angular directives are as follows: (1) Components—directives with a template.
 This type of directive is the most common directive type.
 (2) Attribute directives—directives that change the appearance or behavior of an element, component, or another directive.
 (3) Structural directives—directives that change the DOM layout by adding and removing DOM elements."
 AngularDocs

 > "As well as attributes, elements can have directives, which control the element's behaviour in some way."
 SvelteDocs

+### Server-Side Rendering (SSR)

+While not being part of the core framework itself, solutions for server-side rendering are present everywhere.
+However, the quality of the solution differs vastly from framework to framework.
+I'll not go into more detail here, but I think it's an important common aspect that's worth mentioning.

 ## Conclusion